Lakeland Finland – Sustainable Destination Congress

 #sdc2021 #congress #sustainability #visitlahti #greenlahti #EGCA21 #salpausselkägeopark

 Thank you for all participants.
-Congress recording will be available on February at Lahti Region YouTube -channel.
+Congress recording is now available at Lahti Region YouTube -channel.

 Day | 15.-24.1.
 Opening ceremonies Lahti European Green Capital 2021

 The year of Lahti as the European Environment Capital 2021 will begin with an exciting opening week on 15-24 January 2021.
 Welcome to celebrate the opening of the Environment Capital Year for ten days.
 A colorful and mystical work of sound and light art, Experience Park, will be built in Pikku-Vesijärvi Park.
 The opening week is also celebrated with eco-friendly dishes from downtown restaurants.

 Day | 18.1.
 Sustainable Destination Congress – ONLY ONLINE

 Kimmo Ohtonen, journalist, broadcaster